pepers/SYSC3303-Project/Iteration4/src/README.txt

 	- 2. Delay a packet.
 		- 1. RRQ
 			- how long of a delay?
-				- which RRQ (1st, 2nd, 3rd, etc.)
 				- coming from Client? or Server?
 		- 2. WRQ
 			- how long of a delay?
-				- which WRQ (1st, 2nd, 3rd, etc.)
 				- coming from Client? or Server?
 		- 3. DATA
 			- how long of a delay?
 				- which DATA (1st, 2nd, 3rd, etc.)